sisong/HDiffPatch/README.md

         -c-bzip2[-{1..9}]               (or -bz2) DEFAULT level 9
         -c-pbzip2[-{1..9}]              (or -pbz2) DEFAULT level 8
             support run by multi-thread parallel, fast!
-            WARNING: code not compatible with it compressed by -c-bzip2! and code size may be larger than if it compressed by -c-bzip2.
+            NOTE: code not compatible with it compressed by -c-bzip2! and code size may be larger than if it compressed by -c-bzip2.
         -c-lzma[-{0..9}[-dictSize]]     DEFAULT level 7
             dictSize can like 4096 or 4k or 4m or 128m etc..., DEFAULT 8m